 The objectives of teaching Computing are to enable children to:

 Teaching Computing also helps to equip children with the technological skill to become independent learners; the teaching style that we adopt is as active and practical as possible.
 While at times we do give children direct instruction on how to use hardware or software, the main emphasis of our teaching in Computing is for individuals or groups of children to use computers to help them progress in whatever they need to study or find out.
 For example, they might use digital photos to track progress in DT or spreadsheets to collate data in a science experiment.

-We teach Computing in Reception classes as an integral part of the topic work covered during the year.
-As the reception class is part of the Foundation Stage of the National Curriculum, we relate the Computing aspects of the children's work to the objectives set out in the early learning work areas.
+Moreover, the teaching of Computing contributes to teaching and learning in all curriculum areas.
+It also offers ways of learning that are not possible with conventional methods.
+Teachers use software to present information visually, dynamically and interactively, so that children understand concepts more quickly.
+For example, graphics work links in closely with work in art, and work using databases supports work in mathematics, while role-play, simulations and the Internet prove very useful for research in humanities subjects.
+We begin teaching Computing in Reception as an integral part of the topic work covered during the year.
+As the Reception class is part of the Foundation Stage of the National Curriculum, we relate the Computing aspects of the children's work to the objectives set out in the Early Learning Goals.
 The children have the opportunity to use the computers, a digital camera and a floor robot.
-During the year they gain confidence and start using the computer to find out information and to communicate in a variety of ways.
+During the year, they gain confidence and start using the computer to find out information and to communicate in a variety of ways.